 Catchin' trains to catch some rays

-This summer, we’re providing more carriages on busy routes to the coast, and once on board you’ll find that fresh air flows through all of our trains from air conditioning, vents or windows you can open if you need to.
+This summer, we’re providing more carriages on busy routes to the coast, as well as extra 'summer special' services, and once on board you’ll find that fresh air flows through all of our trains from air conditioning, vents or windows you can open if you need to.

 Wait until the coast is clear